rwcitek/Presentations/_slides/grep.regex.wordle.md

 theme: black
 ---

-### A Gentle Introduction to Regular Expressions for Playing Wordle.
+### A Gentle Introduction to Regular Expressions for Playing Wordle

 ----